HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Distributed Hybrid Controller for Time Synchronization

 We define the hybrid model that provides the framework and a solution to Problem \ref{prob:1}.
 First, since we are interested in the ability of the rate of each clock to synchronize to a constant rate $\sigma^*$, we propose the following change of coordinates: for each $i \in \nodes$, define $e_i := \tilde{\tau}_i - r$, where $r \in \reals_{\geq 0}$ is an auxiliary variable such that $\dot{r} = \sigma^*$.
 The state $r$ is only used for analysis.
 Then, the dynamics for $e_i$ are given by By making the appropriate substitutions, one has

 To model the network dynamics for aperiodic communication events at $t_j$'s satisfying (\ref{eqn:t_bounds}), we consider a timer variable $\tau$ with hybrid dynamics

 This model is such that when $\tau = 0$, a communication event is triggered, and $\tau$ is reset to a point in the interval $[T_1,T_2]$ in order to preserve the bounds given in (\ref{eqn:t_bounds}); see \cite{97}.
+Note that $\tau$ is a global variable that models the network dynamics of the system triggering the communication events between the nodes.
+Moreover, information on $\tau$ is not available to the nodes.
+One can think of this mechanism as a type of network manager that governs the communication events of the system; see \cite{carli2008pi} and \cite{bolognani2015randomized} for similar network models.

 The proposed hybrid algorithm assigns a value to $u_i$ so as to solve Problem \ref{prob:1}, which in the $e_i$ coordinates requires $e_i$ to converge to zero for each $i \in \nodes$.
 In fact, the algorithm implements two feedback laws: a distributed feedback law and a local feedback law.
 The distributed feedback law utilizes a control variable $\eta_i \in \reals$ that is impulsively updated at communication event times using both local and exchanged measurement information $\tilde{\tau}_k$.
 Specifically, it takes the form where $K_i^{k}(\tilde{\tau}_i, \tilde{\tau}_k) := -\gamma_i (e_i - e_k)$ with $\gamma_i > 0$.
-Between communication event times, $\eta_i$ evolves continuously.
-The local feedback strategy utilizes a continuous-time linear adaptive estimator with states $\hat{\tau}_i \in \reals$ and $\hat{a}_i \in \reals$ to estimate the drift $a_i$ of the internal clock.
-The estimate of the drift is then injected as feedback to compensate for the effect of $a_i$ on the evolution of $\tilde{\tau}_i$.
+Between communication event times, $\eta_i$ evolves continuously.\ifbool{rep}{The local feedback strategy utilizes a continuous-time linear adaptive estimator with states $\hat{\tau}_i \in \reals$ and $\hat{a}_i \in \reals$ to estimate the drift $a_i$ of the internal clock; see forthcoming Remark \ref{rem:estim_ai}.}{The local feedback strategy utilizes a continuous-time linear adaptive estimator with states $\hat{\tau}_i \in \reals$ and $\hat{a}_i \in \reals$ to estimate the drift $a_i$ of the internal clock.\footnote{ In \cite{12} we demonstrate the need for such a strategy to estimate $a_i$ since first difference methods would not be viable in our problem setting.}} The estimate of the drift is then injected as feedback to compensate for the effect of $a_i$ on the evolution of $\tilde{\tau}_i$.
 Furthermore, the local feedback strategy injects $\sigma^*$ to attain the desired clock rate for $\tilde{\tau}_i$.

 Inspired by the protocol in \cite[Protocol 4.1]{3}, the dynamics of the $i$-th hybrid controller are given by